ctschroeder/tutorials/add-omeka-items-chd.md

  * Go back to the item page and click Edit if you need to fix anything

- ## 6. Go back and [redo Steps 4-5](https://github.com/ctschroeder/tutorials/blob/master/add-omeka-items.md#4-add-your-items-to-our-omeka-site) for your each additional Item.
+ ## 6. Go back and [redo Steps 4-5](https://github.com/ctschroeder/tutorials/blob/master/add-omeka-items.md#4-add-your-items-to-our-omeka-site) for each additional Item.

  ## 7. Go to the public site and look for your Items